Patient Blood Management Collaborative - Frequently asked questions

 Does our health service need to participate in all three streams of surgery?

-What support and resources will be provided by the Commission?
+What support and resources the Commission provide?

 Can our health service communicate and publish data and results obtained during the Collaborative?